schappim/mBot-Gitbook/section-4-chapter-20-the-loop.md

 ![](/assets/Img.4.20.2.jpg)

-\[Image 4.20.2: The program for turning the LEDs on and off in turns\]
+\[Image 4.20.2: The program for turning the LEDs on and off in turn\]

-Reading the code: the left LED shines red for half a second, then turns off at the same time that the right LED starts to shine blue for another half a second, and then turns off.
+Reading the code: the left LED shines red for half a second, then turn off at the same time that the right LED starts to shine blue for another half a second, and then turn off.
 And that over and over again because it is contained in a "forever" loop.

 If we connect the mBot and run the program we are going to see the two LEDs blink red and blue, in turns, very much like on a police patrol car.

 ### Changing the block order

-Let's try a different apporach now.
-For starters lets incorporate a variable in the program.
-That half a second that an LEDs is on can be stored in a variable.
+Let's try a different approach now.
+For starters let's incorporate a variable in the program.
+That half a second that an LED is on can be stored in a variable.
 Let's create a new variable: Data&Blocks &gt; Make a Variable and give it the name "led\_on\_time", in the "New Varable" window.
 And then let's move the blocks around until we have the following program:

 ![](/assets/Img.4.20.3.jpg)